Transform Your Homepage: A Guide for Businesses Seeking Online Growth

 4. Proof Is Hiding In The Fine Print

-Most businesses have great proof — years in business, awards, client logos, reviews — but tuck it into an About page no one reads.
+Most businesses have great proof — years in business, awards, client logos, reviews — but tuck it into an About page that few read.

 A cold visitor is quietly asking, “Can I trust these people?”
 If you do not answer that early, they move on.